thibautambrosino/REPR/README.md

 #### Image-Based Lighting: Specular (3 points)
 For the specular IBL, the texture encodes different version of the environment for different roughness values.
 There is a total of **6** roughness levels, starting at the bottom of the texture.

 Each level is **half the size** of the previous one.
 Thus, you will need to compute the good position of the UV from the roughness value.

 In order to get proper blending, you are advised to sample two roughness levels simultaneously, and to blend them together.

 The tasks can be summed up as:
-1. Load one of the  `specular` files provied in the folder `assets/env`
+1. Load one of the `specular` files provided in the folder `assets/env`
+2. Convert the reflected ray from cartesian to polar
+3. Offset the polar coordinates according to the roughness level
+4. Repeat steps **2** and **3** for a second level
+5. Fetch both levels and blend them together according to how far between the two the sample was
-2. Load the texture `assets/ggx-brdf-integrated.png` containing the precomputed BRDF.
+6. Load the texture `assets/ggx-brdf-integrated.png` containing the precomputed BRDF.
 This texture uses sRGB color space, don't forget to remap to linear color space.
-3. Convert the reflected ray from cartesian to polar
-4. Offset the polar coordinates according to the roughness level
-5. Repeat step **2** and **3** for a second level
-6. Fetch both levels and blend them together according to how far between the two the sample was
 7. Apply the result to the rendering equation using the pre-computed BRDF

 This is the kind of results you should get with the diffuse texture `Alexs_Apt_2k-specular-RGBM.png`: